ngx-metaui/rules/packages/metaui/docs/architecture.md

 `Note: Rules are loaded lazily so a specific rule file for example the  order.oss (order.ts) is loaded after you really push Order object to a stack`

-**Even there is a activity in progress where we try to finish a parser in TS** (there is a branch called compiler) , but it does not go as fast as I would like to.
-Maybe we will drop OSS completely and we will try to replace it somehow with TS support to define system level as well as user level rules.
+**There is on going work to port the rules parser to TS** (there is a branch called compiler).
+With the new parser in TS, MetaUI can load rule's files directly into the client and support system level as well as user level rule's updates on the fly.

 ### Domain object introspection

-Just like in css world where you define CSS selectors and you try to match against these selectors your HTML along with some other context properties the same works here.
+Just like in css world where CSS selectors match against HTML and attribute on a page, Meta Rules works the same way to match again your domain object.

-So far we loaded and registered `OSS files (TS files) ` and now we need to introspect object to understand its internal structure so we can register additional rules that are not covered by our `OSS files`.
+So far we've loaded and registered `OSS files (TS files) ` and now we need to introspect object to understand its internal structure so we can register additional rules that are not covered by our `OSS files`.